mikevskater/uma-musume-card-tracker/README.md

-# Uma Musume Card Tracker
+# Uma Musume Support Card Tracker

-Uma Musume Card Tracker is a web-based tool designed to help players of Uma Musume: Pretty Derby efficiently manage, search, and analyze their support cards.
+Uma Musume Support Card Tracker is a web-based tool designed to help players of Uma Musume: Pretty Derby efficiently manage, search, and analyze their support cards.
 With a focus on usability and comprehensive data, this tracker provides a powerful interface for both casual and advanced players.

 ## Getting Started